lynnfaraday/aresmush.com/tutorials/manage/building.md

   * The Bronx
 * Offstage

-> <i class="fa fa-info-circle"></i> **Tip:** Although there will probably be multiple IC areas on your grid, you'll usually have only one OOC area.
-In the default database, it's just called "Offstage".
+{% include tip.html content="Although there will probably be multiple IC areas on your grid, you'll usually have only one OOC area.
+In the default database, it's just called \"Offstage\"." %}

 ## Special Rooms